Gambia men's national basketball team

 The Gambia national basketball team represents The Gambia in international competitions.
-It is administrated by the Gambia Basketball Association (GBA).
+It is administered by the Gambia Basketball Association (GBA).

 The team's best international performance to date was 9th place at the 1978 African Basketball Championship.

 Several Gambian basketball players play for professional teams throughout Europe.
 Yet, the last time the country's national team attempted to qualify for the official African Basketball Championship dates back to 2005.

-The most well-known basketball player with Gambian roots is NBA player Dennis Schröder, whose mother grew up in Gambia.
+The best-known basketball player with Gambian roots is NBA player Dennis Schröder, whose mother grew up in Gambia.